 Voted Appropriation Recoveries from Health Special Acco unt (147,250) (147,250) Voted Appropriation Description: This sub-vote provides for recoveries from the Health Special Account.

-EXECUTIVE AND SUPPORT SERVICES S Voted Appropriations Ministers' Offices 1.090 1.125 230,985 224,858 232,075 225,983
+Voted Appropriations

+Minister's Office 1,090 714

+Stewardship and Corporate Services 230,985 224,858

+232,075 225,572

-Voted Appropriations Description: This sub-vote provides funding for the offices of the Minister of Health and the Minister of State for Seniors, and includes salaries, benefits, allowances, and operating expenses for the ministers and their staff.
+Voted Appropriations Description: This sub-vote provides funding for the office of the Minister of Health, including salaries, benefits, allowances, and operating expenses for the minister and the minister's staff; the Parliamentary Secretary for Healthy Living; and the Parliamentary Secretary for Seniors.
 This sub-vote also provides for stewardship and corporate services functions including direction to health authorities and other health providers, support to partners in delivering health care services, monitoring of health authority compliance and performance, central financial and operational management services of the ministry, general services to support program delivery, development of the policy and legislative framework for the health care system, development of long-term health plans, monitoring and regulation of professional associations, seniors advocacy, and public health reports on population health through the Provincial Health Officer.
 Costs may be recovered from other levels of government, organizations, individuals, and other entities for services described within this sub-vote.